This post is part of the complete latex pillow buyers guide

 The most common compounds used in making synthetic rubber are Styrene and Butadiene.
 Synthetic latex is sometimes referred to as SBR (Styrene-Butadiene Rubber).
 The pillows are made from the latex using either the Dunlop method or the Talalay process.

-What are the Differences Between Natural Latex and Synthetic Latex?
+What’s the Difference Between Natural Latex and Synthetic Latex?

 Synthetic rubber has unpleasant chemical odors which could trigger allergies in some people.
 It also has a larger carbon footprint and is thus less eco-friendly.
 However, it is cheaper and more available as compared to natural latex.
 It has a shorter lifespan as compared to natural latex.
 Another disadvantage is that it is easier to break down and flatten.